GitBrincie212/ChronoGrapher/README.md

 defined by the default scheduler, here are the composites a scheduler requires:
 - **Clock** This is a mechanism for tracking time, while by default it uses the system clock, one can also use a virtual clock for simulating scenarios, such as unit testing, benchmarking or stress-testing
 <br /> <br />
-- **Scheduler Engine** The actual core that drives the Scheduler, it sleeps til the earliest task is due, then gets the instance from ``TaskStore``, emits relevant events and hands out the task to ``TaskDispatcher``, then repeats the process for the next task
-<br /> <br />
 - **Task Store** It stores a task in some form (either be in-memory or persist them), the scheduler may interact with the task store via getting the earliest task, rescheduling the same task instance or from methods from the scheduler which